WaddlingLard/Memory-Allocator/README.md

 ## Overview

-An implementation of the buddy system in c using a balloc module
+An implementation of the buddy system in c using a balloc module.

 ## Reflection

+Wow.
+I'm happy its complete.
+It's all I ever wanted from this homework assignment.

 ## Compiling and Using